 Most of the recipes I saw called for oil but I went with a dry-roasted (no oil) method and baked in the oven.
-It worked great – just toss slightly damp chickpeas in with your seasonings and spread them out on a cookie sheet like so:
+It worked great – just toss slightly damp chickpeas in with your seasonings and spread them out on a cookie sheet with parchment paper or a silicone baking mat like so:

 Pop them in the oven at 400 degrees for about 45-60 minutes, stirring every 20 minutes or so (this part is important – if you don’t stir them occasionally they won’t cook evenly and you want them all to be nice and crispy/crunchy but not burnt) and you’ll end up with something like this: